PSLmodels/blog/_posts/2021-03-02-demo-day-8-contributing-psl.md

 description: How to contribute to PSL projects
 categories: [demo-days, PSL, git, github]
 author: Jason DeBacker
-title: "Demo Day 8: How to contribute to PSL projects"
+title: "Demo Day: How to contribute to PSL projects"
 ---

  {% include youtube.html content='https://youtu.be/LZUPYJ0RwJM' %}